symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

 Introduction
 ************

 :ref:`Delegated harvesting <delegated-harvesting>` enables accounts to **receive rewards** from creating new blocks **without running a node**.
-At the same time, it allows nodes to benefit from an account's (possibly higher) :ref:`importance score <importance-calculation>`.
+At the same time, it allows nodes to benefit from such an account's (possibly higher) :ref:`importance score <importance-calculation>`.

-.. note:: Node owners have access to the node's configuration so it's more convenient for them to use :ref:`Remote harvesting <remote-harvesting>` instead.
+This guide is therefore addressed at users **not running a Symbol node**.
+Node owners have access to the node's configuration so it's more convenient for them to use :ref:`Remote harvesting <remote-harvesting>` instead of delegating.

 As explained in the :doc:`manual version of this guide <activating-delegated-harvesting-manual>` there are a number of steps required to enable delegated harvesting, involving different accounts and several transactions.
 It is thus **much more convenient** to use |codename|'s :ref:`Desktop Wallet <wallet-desktop>` as shown in this guide.